wahani/modules/README.md

 ```

 This is not all we can do. we can make the coupling stronger using `expose`.
-This function will take everything in a module and expose it the environment
+This function will take everything in a module and expose it (spam) the
-from which it is called.
+environment from which it is called.

 ```r